kimmietryingtocode/social_media/README.md

 ## Features

-- **User Authentication**: Secure login and registration using JWT authentication.
+- **User Authentication**: Secure login and registration using Appwrite's built-in authentication.
 - **Profile Management**: Users can create and edit profiles with bio, profile picture, and personal information.
 - **Post Creation**: Users can create, edit, and delete posts with text and media.
 - **Likes and Comments**: Engage with posts by liking and commenting.